Spa-Mag-Gub/Diabeto-2.0/README.md

 - `data/` : Contains the resulting metrics table as CSV files.
 - `Baseline/ - SMOTE/ - Hyper/` : Contains generated ROC/PR curves and confusion matrices.
 - `diabeto2.0` : Jupiter Notebook for preprocessing, pipelines, and evaluation.
-- `diabeto3.0` : Jupiter Notebook for preprocessing, pipelines, and evaluation with parallel training to reduce final tuning time for hyperparameters optimization (add joblib library to run the parallelization).
+- `diabeto3.0` : Jupiter Notebook for preprocessing, pipelines, and evaluation with parallel training to reduce final tuning time for hyperparameters optimization (install joblib library to run the parallelization).

 ## Usage
 To reproduce the analysis: